Skip to content

 /keys Configure exchange API credentials

-/gateway Deploy Gateway for DEX trading
+/gateway Deploy and configure Gateway for DEX trading

 /admin Admin panel - manage users and access